 Let's be precise:

-- The new facial recognition process takes 10 to 15 seconds when the fingerprint-based one took 30 to 45 seconds.
+- The new facial recognition process took 10 to 15 seconds when the fingerprint-based one took 30 to 45 seconds.

-- The new system can be used by over 40% of travellers as against 3 to 4% in the case of fingerprint recognition.
+- Over 40% of travelers can use the new system as against 3 to 4% in fingerprint recognition.